noahehall/multicloud/devops/devops.md

     - service design
     - service transition
     - service operation
-- data warehouse: inventory of all IT assets, and the relationships between them
+- data warehouse: inventory of all data, and the relationships between them
 - data lake: a centralized repository that allows you to store all your structured and unstructured data at any scale; a system or repository of data stored in its natural/raw format, usually object blobs or files
 - cycle: the full commit pipeline, from commit to deploy
 - cycle time: the time it takes for a change to be committed to be deployed